dreybuzz/NUBAN-Validator/README.md

   _Others_
   - isValidAccountNumber - `Checks if the account number is valid under the NUBAN standard & returns a boolean.`
-  - isValidForBankCode - `Checks if the account number is valid under object's current bank code.`
+  - isValidForBankCode - `Checks if the account number is valid under object's current bank code & returns a boolean.`
-  - isValidForBankName - `Accepts one param, the bank name & checks if the account number is valid under the bank name & returns a boolean.`
+  - isValidForBankName - `Checks if the account number is valid under object's current bank name & returns a boolean.`